stoplightio/spectral/README.md

 **How is this different than [Ajv](https://github.com/epoberezkin/ajv)?**

 Ajv is a JSON Schema validator, not a linter.
-While Spectral runs your JSON objects through Ajv and returns the result to ensure you are using valid JSON, it goes a level beyond that and allows you to build a custom ruleset that lints your JSON objects.
+Spectral does expose a `schema` function that you can use in your rules to validate all or part of the target object with JSON Schema (Ajv is used under the hood).
+However, Spectral also provides a number of other functions and utilities that you can use to build up a linting ruleset that validates things JSON Schema is not suited for.

 **I want to lint my OpenAPI Specification documents but don't want to implement Spectral right now.**